amethon/www/_reflections/journal.md

 As we made our way back to safety, I couldn't help but feel a sense of pride and accomplishment.
 We had faced a formidable challenge and emerged unscathed, and I knew that we were stronger for it.
 This was an experience that I would never forget, and I knew that it would stay with me for the rest of my life.

+After we returned to the vessel, Captain Pierre called me to his cabin for a private conversation.
+He told me that he had noticed the bond that has been growing between Dr. Hernandez and myself, and he expressed his concern that our personal feelings could compromise our ability to work together effectively.
+He reminded me of the importance of maintaining a professional relationship while on board the vessel, and he made it clear that any inappropriate behavior would not be tolerated.

+I understand the Captain's concerns, and I agree that maintaining a professional relationship is important.
+However, I also believe that the bond between Dr. Hernandez and myself is a strong and positive force, and I am confident that we can continue to work together effectively while also maintaining our personal feelings.

 Until next time,

 Jules Verne